gcccheng/oogway/index.md

 `2012-2022`
 ***<font size= "3">System Engineer at University of Oslo</font>***

 At the University of Oslo, Gang worked as system engineer in managing and operating a local data center dedicated to delivering robust and reliable scientific computing infrastructure for researchers at the Centre for Molecular Medicine Norway (NCMM).
-His responsibilities spanned core IT operations, distributed systems engineering, and close collaboration with scientific researchers.
+His responsibilities spanned <span class="accent">core IT operations</span>, <span class="accent">distributed systems engineering</span>, and close <span class="accent">collaboration</span> with scientific researchers.

 **Responsibilities**